merklol/KotlinBootcamp/README.md

-# Kotlin Bootcamp for Programmers.
+# Kotlin Bootcamp for Programmers

->Solutions for a Kotlin Bootcamp online course by Google.
+>Solutions for a Kotlin Bootcamp online course by Google

 # Table of Contents
 - Lesson 2